-Corrective actions: Responsibility: ~ Where groundwater data at downstream groundwater bores indicates pH or dissolved metal recordings that are outside the bounds of natural variability, the following will be undertaken: Person undertaking the Action or its Superintendent review groundwater data being collected from other groundwater bores on the site (control sites and sites within the works area) to determine the likely cause of the downstream elevated or reduced readings; and If the readings persist or are attributable to site management, review acid sulfate management procedures on the site and increase local monitoring around worksites to determine and treat the exceedance. ~ In terms of potential impacts on pH sensitive habitats: Isolate and provide suitable bunding to any localised hot spot of acidity or lime release (where it may impact on known frog habitat).
-Civil Contractor, reporting to the Treat and correct fill and any associated run-off prior to release from bunded area.
+Corrective actions: Responsibility: ~ Where groundwater data at downstream groundwater bores indicates pH or dissolved metal recordings that are outside the bounds of natural variability, the following will be undertaken: Person undertaking the Action or its • review groundwater data being collected from other groundwater bores on the site (control sites and sites within the works area) to determine the likely cause of the downstream elevated or reduced readings; and Superintendent • If the readings persist or are attributable to site management, review acid sulfate management procedures on the site and increase local monitoring around worksites to determine and treat the exceedance. ~ In terr • Isolate and provide suitable bunding to any localised hot spot of acidity or lime release (where it may impact on known frog habitat).
+Civil Contractor, reporting to the • Treat and correct fill and any associated run-off prior to release from bunded area.
 Superintendent